sunny7364/STAT8021Project/proposal.md

 - Indecisiveness inherent in probabilistic reasoning models.
 - A notable deficiency in domain-specific or newly emerging knowledge due to training on static corpora.

-This academic discourse elucidates the transformative potential of integrating Knowledge Graphs with Large Language Models in recommendation systems.
-By leveraging their complementary strengths, this hybrid approach not only overcomes inherent limitations but also sets a new benchmark for accuracy, diversity, and interpretability in recommendation mechanisms.

 ## Data Set Description